 Furthermore, the UK is a ‘common law’ country similar to USA but most of the other EU member states are ‘civil law’ countries.
 The concept of ‘commissionaire agent’ may be different there than in the UK leading to contractual complications with tax implications.

 Due to the complexity and interaction of tax and other legal considerations traders should take advice and plan well ahead.
 Our Services will guarantee that you as an Online Seller joining the FBA Program are compliant with all VAT obligations in Europe and that you can concentrate on what you like to do… Selling!

-amavat Europe has offices around Europe and we pride ourselves on having that personnel contact with our customers, while providing clear knowledge and experience.
+The member firms of amavat Europe have offices around Europe and we pride ourselves on having personnel contact with our customers, while providing clear knowledge and experience.
 We can even arrange face-to-face meetings, if required.

 You will always be able to contact our friendly and dedicated Account Managers, by either telephone or email.

 The member firms within the amavat Europe co-operation consider themselves as your tax experts, to act in your name towards the relevant tax authorities.

 Due to the fact that we operate our offices in 19 countries across Europe, amavat offer you the opportunity to talk with your Account Manager in your native language.

 At amavat Europe we offer bespoke solutions which can be tailored to your specific needs. i.e. if you have specific requirements how you would like to submit the transactional data to us each month, amavat can work out an integrated solution to work as efficiently as possible.

 The VAT Registration and the VAT Compliance services are done in the country where the relevant tax authority is located.
 Therefore, amavat are able also to assist you during the tax inspections and can offer you the full range of tax advising services in each country in which amavat Europe operates.

 If any of these is ever diminished, the last is the most difficult to restore.
 We are dedicated to complying fully with the letter and spirit of the laws, rules and ethical principles that govern us.
 Our continued success depends upon unswerving adherence to this standard.